LineaLabs/lineapy/docs/source/support/faq.rst

 .. warning::

-    Be discreet in terminating a process as it may result in loss of ongoing work.
-Ensure to save relevant work before terminating any process.
+    Be cautious about terminating a process as it may result in loss of ongoing work.
+For instance, if your notebook involved heavy computation and the database got locked while storing the result as an artifact, you may consider storing it in a different form (e.g., a Parquet file) before terminating the notebook's process.

 If database locking is a persisting issue in your usage, we recommend you use a more robust database such as PostgreSQL, for which relevant instructions can be found :ref:`here <postgres>`.